Relintai/pandemonium_engine_docs/usage/export/exporting_projects.md

 - iOS: `.zip`

-You can also configure it to export *only* the PCK or ZIP file, allowing a single exported main pack file to be used with multiple Godot executables.
+You can also configure it to export *only* the PCK or ZIP file, allowing a single exported main pack file to be used with multiple Pandemonium executables.
 When doing so, the export preset name must still be specified on the command line:

 ```
-    godot --export-pack "Windows Desktop" some_name.pck
+    pandemonium --export-pack "Windows Desktop" some_name.pck
 ```

 It is often useful to combine the `--export` flag with the `--path`